 It is sometimes desirable or necessary to build a rigid linkage with more than two connecting points.
 This can be achieved by an assembly of several standard beam elements.
-In the case of a 4-bar mechanism with a coupler point, two approaches can be followed:
+In the case of a 4-bar mechanism with a coupler point, two approaches can be adopted:

-- 1. Two beam elements with a rigid connection (coinciding nodes plus fixation of relative angle in menu Build/Fix Relative Angle) - 2.
-Assembly of three beam elements, which are pin-joint. (area of the triangle may not become zero, therefore this approach can not be used when the three nodes are located in-line.
+- 1. Two beam elements with a rigid connection (coinciding nodes plus fixation of relative angle in menu Build>Fix Relative Angle) - 2.
+Assembly of three beam elements, which are pin-joined.
+The area of the triangle may not become zero, therefore this approach cannot be used when the three nodes are collinear.